google/domaintest/README.md

 `http://domaintest.みんな/stash?payload=stashed-narwhal`

-The Domain Test service responds to stash requests with a URL in the form below, which can be used later to retrieve the stashed response.
+The Domain Test service responds to stash requests with a temp URL in the form below, which can be used later to retrieve the stashed response.

 `http://domaintest.みんな/temp/<token>`

-A single `/temp` URL is available for use for 5 minutes after it's been generated, and it can be used once.
-Note that stashed data is stored in memory, and should be considered highly ephemeral.
-Under some circumstances it may be lost even before the stated expiration time, in which case you should simply re-stash and try again.
+A single temp URL is available for use for 5 minutes after it's been generated, and it can be used once.
+Note that stashed data is stored in memory and should be considered highly ephemeral.
+Under some circumstances it may be lost even before the stated expiration time, in which case you should re-stash and try again.

 ###TOKEN